 NCache in Azure has implemented the ASP.NET Session State provider that can be used by Microsoft Azure ASP.NET applications.
 NCache in Azure uses Microsoft Azure VMs and formulates a dedicated caching tier.
 ASP.NET applications in Microsoft Azure can then be directed to use this Azure Distributed Cache for ASP.NET Session State storage.

-The nice thing about NCache in Azure ASP.NET Session State provider is that it doesn’t require any application code changes.
-Simply modify your application web.config file as follows to use NCache in Azure as your Distributed Cache for ASP.NET Session State:
+The highlight of using NCache in Azure ASP.NET Session State provider is that it doesn’t require any application code changes.
+Its configuration is very easy, just modify your application web.config file as follows to use NCache in Azure as your Distributed Cache for ASP.NET Session State:

 Here are a few important benefits you achieve when you use NCache for Azure as your distributed cache for storing ASP.NET Session State.